julienvollering/DSMdepth/ms/ms.md

 For each depth sample location, we measured peat depth three times (at the vertices of a triangle with \unit{2\,m} sides) to get a more representative value for the \unit{10\,m} raster cell, and to dampen the effect of outlying measurements [@parryEvaluatingApproachesEstimating2014].
 We used a metal probe pushed downward until resistance indicated the base of the peat column.
 Probe locations were adjusted up to \unit{20\,cm} if the base of the peat column seemed to be blocked by an obvious artifact.
+A single probe measurement was right-censored because the peat column was deeper than the probe.
 For each occurrence sample location, we recorded the presence or absence of peatland -- primarily by digging and examining the top \unit{20\,cm} of soil (where this was possible).
 We judged whether the soil was a peat soil based on its density, texture, and color.
 Occasionally, when the soil itself was difficult to judge, we made our determination also based on the presence or absence of mire vegetation.